• phone icon +44 7459 302492 email message icon support@uplatz.com

 • Manage data, code, and model versioning for reproducibility.

-• Deploy scalable ML systems using Docker, Kubernetes, and cloud platforms.
+• Deploy scalable systems using Docker and Kubernetes.

-• Apply governance, explainability, and responsible AI principles in MLOps.
+• Enforce governance, explainability, and responsible AI policies.

-• Building an end-to-end MLOps pipeline using MLflow and Airflow.
+• Building a complete MLOps pipeline using MLflow and Airflow.

-• Deploying a machine learning model to Kubernetes with CI/CD.
+• Deploying a containerised ML model on Kubernetes with CI/CD automation.

 This course is ideal for:

-• DevOps & Cloud Engineers integrating ML systems with production workflows.
+• DevOps & Cloud Engineers integrating ML workflows into production systems.

-• Data Engineers automating data and model pipelines.
+• Data Engineers automating pipelines for continuous model delivery.

-• AI Practitioners ensuring continuous delivery and monitoring of ML models.
+• AI Practitioners managing operational performance of deployed models.

-• Students & Professionals aspiring to careers in AI deployment and automation.
+• Students & Professionals aiming for careers in AI deployment, data infrastructure, or cloud-based automation.

 Course Objectives Back to Top